NadaElsayed1/Embedded-Linux/Embedded_Linux/BusyBox/rootfs/README.md

-# Booting Kernel with Root Filesystems
+# Booting Kernel with Root Filesystem

-This README provides detailed instructions on how to boot a Linux kernel using two root filesystems (`rootfs1` and `rootfs2`).
-The initramfs script prompts the user to select which root filesystem to boot.
+This README provides detailed instructions on how to boot a Linux kernel using two root filesystem.
 The process includes downloading and configuring BusyBox, running the system on QEMU, and starting the kernel.

-## Prerequisites

-Ensure you have the following installed:
-- QEMU
-- BusyBox source code
-- U-Boot
-- Cross-compiler toolchain for ARM (e.g., `arm-cortex_a8-linux-musleabi`)
-- NFS server for root filesystems (optional)

 ## Steps